 On the day of your prelim, you will present your research in the form of a talk, and answer questions from three assigned CSE faculty (none of whom are your advisor/s) about your research and closely related work.
 90 minutes is the allotted time for the preliminary exam.
-You should aim for a talk that is approximately 40 minutes, with the remaining 40 minutes being allocated for questions.
+You should aim for a talk that is approximately 40 minutes, with the remaining time being allocated for questions.

 What happens next?

 After the conclusion of the prelim, each faculty examiner will submit a report on the examination to the graduate committee.
 Based on these reports, the graduate committee makes recommendations to the entire CSE faculty regarding each student completing their prelims.
 Then the entire faculty votes on your prelim and qualification.
 After the meeting where the discussion and voting take place, you will receive word from your advisor regarding the outcome.
 Thereafter, you will receive the results via email.

 Qualification is the combination of: completing your breadth coursework (B+ or better), depth coursework (A- or better), directed study coursework (three credits), passed your preliminary exam, and have a reciprocal working relationship with an EECS faculty member (research advisor).